 * Teenagers and adults with eating disorders

 Divine Canines was formed in 2004 by a group of dog lovers who had the goal of sharing the unconditional love of dogs with people confined to

 special needs facilities in Central Texas.
 We began with a group of five handlers and dogs, one large client – the Austin State Hospital

 – and a professional dog trainer who generously agreed to volunteer his time.

-and therapeutic interaction with our specially trained dogs results in emotional and physical benefits such as improved mood,
+and therapeutic interaction with our specially trained dogs can result in emotional and physical benefits such as improved mood,

 confidence, communication, relaxation, and trust.

 Our success is based on two simple premises.
 First, there

 exists a deep, mysterious bond of healing between humans and their dogs.
 Second, dog enthusiasts are a responsible, dedicated and

 highly driven volunteer demographic.
 Our volunteer teams care about their community and want to share the joy their dogs give.